HoangATran/AdaDGS/README.md

 - Backtracking line search for adaptively updating smoothing radius and step size

 ### AdaDGS codes
-This is the code to run AdaDGS algorithm on high-dimensional benchmark functions
+This is the example code to run AdaDGS algorithm on high-dimensional benchmark functions

+'''
+python AdaDGS.py --f_name='ackley'
+'''

 ### Benchmark functions